x0rma-404/todobeta/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — feel free to use and modify it! 😎
+We have no license — feel free to use and modify it! 😎